Miya-032/SIVCM/README.md

-# SIVCM
+# SIVCMTest
-the R package SIVCMTest for “Model Checks on Single-index Varying Coefficient Models with Functional Response”.
+The R package SIVCMTest is for “Model Checks on Single-index Varying Coefficient Models with Functional Response”.